2012–13 Philadelphia 76ers season

 The 2012–13 Philadelphia 76ers season was the 74th season of the franchise, 64th in the National Basketball Association (NBA), and the 50th in Philadelphia.
-Before the start of the season the team made a major multiple team trade to get center Andrew Bynum from the Los Angeles Lakers (giving up the eventual 2015 NBA Finals MVP Andre Iguodala).
-However Bynum missed the entire regular season due to a foot injury sustained while bowling, and would never end up playing in a Sixers uniform.
-They finished with a record of 34–48 and would miss the post season in Doug Collins' 3rd and final season as head coach.
+Before the start of the season the team constructed a major multiple-team trade to get All-Star center Andrew Bynum from the Los Angeles Lakers (giving up eventual 2015 NBA Finals MVP Andre Iguodala).
+However, Bynum missed the entire regular season due to a foot injury sustained while bowling, and would never end up playing in a Sixers uniform.
+They finished with a record of 34–48 and would miss the postseason in Doug Collins' third and final season as head coach.